 Make a habit of challenging the recurring meetings on your calendar.
 Questioning whether you need to attend isn’t rude.
 It’s smart.
 And questioning whether a meeting is needed in the first place is even better.

+Special thanks to Sarah Goff-Dupont for her contribution to this article.
 This article also appears on Inc.com.